Shu-AFK/Datatransmission/FLAGS_FOR_SERVER.md

-# Detailed Command-Line Flags for `HostExec.exe`
+# Detailed Command-Line Flags for `Server.exe`

-The executable for the server, `HostExec.exe`, can be called with various command-line flags that determine its behavior.
+The executable for the server, `Server.exe`, can be called with various command-line flags that determine its behavior.

 Here's a detailed breakdown: